 Example of a Cash Flow Statement

-Below is the sample structure of a cash flow statement:
+Below is the sample structure of the same.

 Cash Flow Statement as on the date of Balance Sheet (All figures are in million USD)